Suicide among autistic individuals: Associative and political responses

 In September 2021, the United Nations issued a statement calling on France to address the elevated suicide rates among autistic individuals.
 In response, the French government's 2023 national strategy for individuals with neurodevelopmental conditions included measures to adapt suicide prevention helplines and support platforms to the specific needs of autistic people.

 Since at least July 2021, the UK's National Autistic Society has published guidance for families and healthcare professionals regarding suicide prevention for autistic individuals.

 In August 2023, the RAID police unit in Bordeaux, France, intervened to prevent the suicide of a man diagnosed with autism and schizophrenia, concluding negotiations after approximately ninety minutes.

 Cultural representations

-In Germany, the novel Alle Farben grau ("All the Colors Are Grey"), published in September 2023, was inspired by the real-life case of a 16-year-old autistic teenager named Emil who died by suicide shortly after receiving a diagnosis of depression.
+In Germany, the novel Alle Farben grau ("All the Colors Are Grey" or literally "All the Colors Grey"), published in September 2023, was inspired by the real-life case of a 16-year-old autistic teenager named Emil who died by suicide shortly after receiving a diagnosis of depression.
 The narrative highlights the lack of adequate support before his death, which occurred following a period of disappearance.

 In 2022, during media promotion for his book Bienvenue dans mon monde ("Welcome to My World"), French game show contestant and radio commentator Paul El Kharrat publicly disclosed having experienced suicidal thoughts.